smolnar/vampart/README.md

 **Artworks**:

 Please, refer to respective websites of galleries for more information on license.
-We guarantee nothing :scream:.
+We own and guarantee nothing :scream:.

 **Source Code:**